What Is Print Proofing?

 The same is true for printers.
 You might print out a sample at home to get an idea of what your work will look like, but it will not match what our presses can do.
 Large-scale printers are far more complex and produce very different results from what you see at home or in the office.

 Print proofing takes what we see on screen and puts it into your hands.
 It lets you feel, see, and even smell your final product.
-Any adjustments you make to your proofs will appear on the final print exactly as you expect them to.
+Any adjustments you make to your proofs will appear on the final print exactly as you expect.

 Print proofing follows a fairly simple process.
 Proofing doesn’t usually happen until the mid to late stages of a print job.
 There are several steps to taking your ideas and putting them on a printed page.

 First, we lay out the document to be printed, including images and text.
-You will need to provide us with all the content for the job.
-It’s possible to keep moving through the process while using placeholder images or text, however.
+You will need to provide us with one hundred percent of the content that comprises the job, but it is possible to keep moving through the process while using placeholder images or text.

-We use low-quality samples, sometimes called readers, to make sure the layout and text are placed exactly where you would like them to go.
-Once the layout, text, and images have been perfectly placed, the proofing process can start.
+We use low-quality samples, sometimes called readers, to make sure the layout and text are placed correctly.
+Once the layout, text, and images have been positioned, the proofing process can begin.

-We print a high-quality proof using the same paper as your final job.
-When this is finished, we show it to you so that you can make any corrections or suggestions.
-A clear plastic overlay may be applied to allow you to write or mark specific areas of the proof.
+Dollco prints a high-quality proof using the same paper as your final job.
+This test piece is exhibited, and examined by all share holders.
+Time is allowed for corrections and suggestions.
+A clear plastic overlay may be applied to allow yourself and other stakeholders to mark-up specific areas of the proof.

 Corrections on proofs are usually related to color.
-Perhaps an image came out too dark or on a particular type of paper has a different hue: we can go back and adjust those individual images.
+Perhaps an image came out too dark or on a particular type of paper has a different hue: Dollco can easily adjust individual images, colour and brightness.

 Then we print another round of proofs.
 The process continues until you are satisfied with each and every page of your document.
 We can typically get everything ready to print within three rounds of proofs.

-When you sign off on the final proof, it becomes known as the contract proof.
+When you sign off on the final proof, it becomes known as the Contract Proof.
 There may be very slight differences with the final product off the press, but it should be nearly identical to the contract proof.
-We perform color validations at the press as jobs come out to ensure that nothing has changed.
+We perform color validations at the press as jobs come out to ensure nothing has changed.

 All you have to do then is wait for your order to be delivered.
 We have an exceptionally fast turnaround time from approval to delivery.